-What’s happening in the commercial real estate space this year?
+What’s happening in the Stated Income Loans for commercial real estate space this year?

-2017 is shaping up to be an active and interesting year for commercial real estate.
+2018 is shaping up to be an active and interesting year for Commercial/Multifamily real estate and Stated Income Loans.
 What can we expect?

 New Commercial Real Estate Lending Records

-The Mortgage Bankers Association forecasts that commercial mortgage lending will hit a new record of $515B in 2017, and may set another record high in 2018.
-New funds, and almost $2T in international capital could also substantially boost the amount of debt financing made available and put to work in the US market this year.
+The Mortgage Bankers Association forecasts that commercial mortgage lending will hit a new record of $545B in 2018, and may set another record high in 2018.
+New funds, and almost $2.2T in international capital could also substantially boost the amount of debt financing made available and put to work in the US market this year.

 One of the biggest pivots this year is the change in direction of mortgage interest rates.
 While interest rates are still hovering near historical lows, new fed rate hikes will almost certainly gradually drive up mortgage lending rates too.
 This will give a substantial advantage to commercial real estate investors who act sooner, and lock in longer term financing.